UnstableDesign/AdaCAD/docs/howtodevelop/reference/draft/initDraft.md

 # initDraft
-Generates an empty draft object with a unique id with the following default values.
+Initializes an empty draft object with a unique id with the following default values.

 | parameter      | default |
 | -----------  |----------|